Mustapha-who/EvoPlanWeb/README.md

    ```

 5. **Submit a pull request**:
-   - Go to your fork on GitHub and create a pull request to the `main` branch of the original repository.
+   - Create a pull request to the `main` branch of the original repository.

+---

+## Acknowledgements 🙏

+This project was developed as part of the **Web Technologies 2A** course at **Esprit School of Engineering**.
+We thank our instructors and peers for their guidance and support in building this web frontend for EvoPlan.

+---

-## License
+## License 📜

 This project is licensed under the **MIT License**.
 For more details, see the [LICENSE](LICENSE) file.